-Nick Greer is a writer and data analyst living in and originally from the San Francisco Bay Area.
-He holds an MFA Creative Writing from the University of Arizona and BAs in Mathematics and Music from Williams College.
+Nick Greer is a writer from Berkeley.
+He holds an MFA Creative Writing from the University of Arizona.

-He is an editor for Territory, a literary project about maps and other strange objects, and Goodnight, Sweet Prince, a digital literary zine about side characters in movies and other media.
+He also publishes two digital literary journals: Territory, a biannual about maps and other flawed representations, and Goodnight, Sweet Prince, a sporadic zine about side characters in movies and other media.

 This work took up the major demanding Calvinian theme of the modern (fantasy) city, but it makes the reader think about the problems of the real cities we live in and does so with humour and an often poetic style and rhythm (just like Calvino's own Invisible Cities), echoing his fondness for poetic triads of nouns and verbs, but all done in a new way for the 21st century

 As a physical object, Glass City is an artist's book that doubles as a three-dimensional model of the city.

 To date, two copies have been made.
 The first lives in the Rare Book Collection at the University of Arizona Poetry Center.
 The second lives in the Bridwell Art Library at the University of Louisville.
 The book is printed on transparency paper (14.8 x 21 cm) and bound in two panes of glass (21 x 26 cm).

 Additionally copies will be made if certain conditions are met.
 Inquiries are currently closed.